 No. The GEDI program has a number of pre-identified placement sites.

-Complete the GEDI application here and return all requested materials via email as described in the application on or before Friday, April 17, 2020.
+Complete the GEDI application and return all requested materials via email as described in the application on or before Friday, May 13, 2022.
 Please note that it may take a few weeks to compile the requested information and thus we recommend that you begin as soon as possible before the deadline.

 If you have further questions, please do not hesitate to contact email@example.com for questions about the program.